Gs742/Dota2-Team-Tracker/README.md

 `yarn build` to create a build directory

-This is my first commit
+This is my first commit]
+test

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).